And Now For the Fine Print . . .

 If an institution is offering postsecondary education through distance or correspondence education to students in a State in which it is not physically located or in which it is otherwise subject to State jurisdiction as determined by the State, the institution must meet any State requirements for it to be legally offering postsecondary distance or correspondence education in that State.
 An institution must be able to document to the Secretary the State’s approval upon request.
 (Authority: 20 U.S.C.1001 AND 1002)

-What Texas A&M University-Commerce Is Doing
+What East Texas A&M University Is Doing

 We are working in cooperation with a variety of resources on-campus and throughout Texas in order to comply with these new regulations so we can continue providing educational access to students across the country.
 We are in the beginning stages of evaluating and complying with these changes and will provide up-to-date information when available.

-Texas A&M University-Commerce Accreditation
+East Texas A&M University Accreditation

 College and Program Accreditations